davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   Place each function or data item into its own section in the output file if the target supports arbitrary sections.
-The name of the function or the name of the data item determines the sections name in the output file.
+The name of the function or the name of the data item determines the section's name in the output file.

   Use these options on systems where the linker can perform optimizations